 Deep meditation happens when your awareness reverses its direction from its usual outward path and begins to float effortlessly inwards — which leads to supremely blissful states of samadhi …

 … or as Buddha would say, right meditation — profound moments of calm serenity, renewed energies, and deep restful alertness.

 This effortless inward flow of awareness doesn’t happen merely by mindfully “watching your breath” … because mindful practices focus you outwardly towards an object of your attention — in this case, your breath.

 On the OJAYA Deep Meditation Mastery Course, you’ll discover there is a marked difference between watching the breath … and the deep empowerment of samadhi.

-… when your awareness flows deeply inwards — away from and beyond all thoughts, bodily sensations, perceptions, visualizations and mindful observations of what is going on in the “present moment” around you.
+Answer: When your awareness flows deeply inwards — away from and beyond all thoughts, bodily sensations, perceptions, visualizations and mindful observations of what is going on in the “present moment” around you.

-Moreover, as your meditation deepens, you reach a state of pure samadhi when all the thought waves in your mind gradually settle down to ZERO — a blissful state of total peace and rejuvenating repose.
+Moreover, as your meditation deepens, you reach a state of pure samadhi when all the thought waves in your mind gradually settle down to ZERO — a blissful state of total REST, peace and rejuvenating repose.

 These moments of pure samadhi provide you with a dynamic, revitalizing rest that is far deeper than sleep — and entirely different from any efforts to be more mindful.

 View this graphic in landscape mode to see details:

 “OJAYA Meditation is true samadhi — truly a blessing.
 OJAYA has taught me and given me a lot.”